 The high octane energetic dance form that has fans all over the world is a wonderful mix of tradition and culture.
 Garba, the dance form that originates from Gujarat comes from the Sanskrit word ‘garbha’ meaning the womb.
 This dance is performed in circular motions with a lamp or statue/picture of the Goddess Shakti, also called Amba, in the middle.
-Garba is the main highlight during the nine day Navaratri celebrations, though it is also performed on other social occasions.
+Garba dance is the main highlight during the nine day Navaratri celebrations, though it is also performed on other social occasions.

 History and tradition

 Garba is almost the synonym for Gujarat’s cultural heritage.
 Though the dance is fast paced and extremely vibrant it has a deep symbolic root.
 It is believed that the lamp, around which the dance is conducted, represents life, particularly a fetus inside the womb.
 The circular dance motions are in sync with the Hindu belief of a cyclic rotation, namely, birth, life, death and rebirth again.
 The forms change, however, what remains constant is the lamp or the Goddess in the center signifying that the universe represented in the form a feminine divine remains unchanged at all times.

 Another interpretation is that the lamp is a symbol of divinity.
 The same holds true for people, where divinity resides in the core of their being and it only needs to be recognized and sustained through time.